nsharp3/OptimalAlphaShapes/README.md

 * Is compounding numerical error introduced when the controls are integrated from the ODEs instead of re-calculated geometrically from the mesh?
 * Classification of facets in the alpha shape from CGAL.
 Sometime extra interior facets are retained, is there a way to use the classifications to avoid this?
 Alternatively, post-process the shape to rectify a single surface and detect gaps.
 * Completion testing.
 Partly because of the facet classification issue, completition is tested simply by nearness to the hull.
 There are many other ways to do this.
+* Initialization in the time-energy problem.
+The speed is unbounded, so I can't come up with any elegant way to initialize the problem.
+For now I'm choosing an arbitrary maximal speed.
+This is valid as long as its sufficiently high, but must been done explicitly and isn't really a good idea.
 * Overall, this code is not tested as a system like I wish it was, basically because there is nothing to compare against.
 I welcome suggestions for known or verifiable results to use for testing.

 ###Running